 When you open the door to enter your vehicle, the interior lamps will come on if it is dark enough outside.
 When you close the door with the ignition off, the interior lamps will stay on for 25 seconds.
-When the 25 seconds is up the lights will be turned off by the theater dimming effect.
-Please note that locking the doors with the power door lock switch or with the lock symbol on the remote lock control transmitter, will override the delayed entry lighting and the lamps will turn off immediately.
+When the 25 seconds are up the lights will automatically fade until they turn off.
+Locking the doors with the power door lock switch or with the lock symbol on the remote keyless entry transmitter, will override the delayed entry lighting and the lamps will turn off immediately.